LSAC/Credential Assembly Service

 - Ask several objective readers to review your statement

 - Avoid making broad generalizations but provide personal anecdotes

 Letters of Recommendation

-Law schools require students to submit letters of recommendations from employers or professors to distinguish a student’s academic and personal work experience.
+Law schools require students to submit letters of recommendation from employers or professors to distinguish a student's academic and personal work experience.
 They look for motivation, communication skills and intellectual abilities.

 Students need to remember that writing a recommendation letter is time-consuming for the recommender.
 Therefore, students should make it easy for the recommender by providing an updated resume, LSAC recommendation form (on LSAC website), statement about why the student is applying to law school (one or two paragraphs), copies of papers, grades, and paper comments (to remind the writer of courses you have taken with them), a deadline ( a month in advance), addressee information (where to send the letter), and stamped envelope and mailing information (send letters to CSO or CAS).